 Due to the placement of rock closing structures, almost all MMR side channels are isolated from the main channel based on river stages and the crown elevation of the closing structure.
 The purpose of closing structures is to shunt water to the main channel to support navigation flows.
 Of the extant thirty-two side channels, only one (Cottonwood Side Channel) does not have closing structures.
 The remaining MMR side-channels are in various successional stages, including wetlands, isolated backwater, connected backwaters, isolated side channels (at low stages), and flowing side channels.
 The successional stage is related to ground elevation and river discharge, which translate into the level of connectivity to the main channel.
-The current median level of connectivity on a monthly basis for MMR side channels is shown in Table 3.
+The current median level of MMR side channel connectivity on a monthly basis for the years 2001, 2011, and 2014 is shown in Table 5.
+Note that the level of connectivity has remained relatively stable or increased slightly in 2014.